odud-by/uae-fdi-resilience-analysis/README.md

 Where serial correlation is detected, inference is based on heteroskedasticity- and autocorrelation-consistent standard errors.
 Stability tests indicate no evidence of systematic parameter drift or abrupt structural breaks over the estimation period, supporting the use of the model for near-term analysis.

 These diagnostics are used defensively to assess reliability rather than to optimise statistical fit.

+A detailed description of the model specification. diagnostics, and forecasting mechanics is provided in the Methodology (ADD HYPERLINK HERE!!!!!!!)

 ---